Search

 How Long Do PMS Symptoms Last?

-PMS symptoms usually start 1-2 weeks before the period and subside within some days of the period.
+PMS symptoms usually start 1-2 weeks before the period and subside within a few days of the period.
 For most women, the symptoms resolve completely in 4 days after the period starts.
 Here's the detailed breakdown:

 • Onset: Typically starts after ovulation, which is nearly 14 or more days post the initial day of the last period.